-ACA believes that education must involve the student, the teacher, and the parent/guardian.
-Parents/guardians are enthusiastically encouraged to volunteer at the campus.
+Parents/guardians are enthusiastically encouraged to volunteer at Great Hearts as ACA believes that education must involve the student, the teacher, and the parent/guardian.
 At the request of the teacher, they are welcome to come into the classroom to read, tutor, or help with clerical duties.
 They may also offer to help in other areas of the school.
-Volunteers must undergo a background check, sign the ACA Volunteer Agreement, and attend an orientation before volunteering with students.
+Volunteers must undergo a background check before volunteering.

 ACA encourages every adult-parents/guardians, stepparents, grandparents, aunts, uncles, and community members-to take a special interest in the lives of ACA's students, to act as mentors and tutors, and to instill in every student a love of learning.
 Volunteers work in conjunction with the faculty to ensure the most effective education possible for their students.
 To this end, volunteers are responsible for knowing and understanding the contents of ACA's family handbook and are encouraged, but not required, to participate on school committees and provide other volunteer services.
 As indicated on the ACA Volunteer Agreement, volunteers may be removed for conflicts of interest or violation of confidentiality.
 Volunteering is a privilege.
 The privilege of volunteering may be removed by the Headmaster if it is believed to be in the best interest of the school.